ashcasmir/kind-spinach/src/pages/about.md

 With expertise in the Lifestyle, Dining, Health and Wellness and Retail sectors, Alliances Infinite's aim has been to build long term mutually beneficial relationships between brands and their customers.

 ## Our Team

+Dedication, Determination, Enthusiasm, Hard Work & Sincerity is what defines our team at Alliances Galore.

+Our dynamic and young team brings together diverse skill sets and years of experience across fields like food consultancy, hotel and F\&B operations, brand identity, brand solutions and innovations, alliance management, loyalty program management are a few amongst others.

+The core team is constantly looking to innovate and establish a diverse portfolio of clients and programs with a prompt, hands-on approach to all aspects of the business ensuring Alliances Infinite delivering optimum results in a key turn around time consistently.